 State Statistical Office

-The State Statistical Office is specialised and independent organisation within the state administration in the former Yugoslav Republic of Macedonia.
+The State Statistical Office is specialised and independent organisation within the state administration in the Republic of North Macedonia.
 The basic functions of the institution are collecting, processing and disseminating statistical data about the demographic, social and economic situation of the country’s society.

 Besides that, the State Statistical Office is the primary bearer and coordinator of the statistical system of the country, the responsible institution for international cooperation in the field of statistics, for defining the statistical methodologies and standards, as well as for providing protection of the individual data collected from individual persons and legal entities.